Chad | Side

 4

-Continue stirring for another 10 minutes over low heat until the boule pulls away from the sides of the pot and is completely smooth.
+Keep stirring over low heat until the boule pulls away from the pot and tastes fully cooked.

 5